Samuel L. Jackson accepts honorary Oscar in emotional ceremony

 Earlier this year, Jackson told the Times of London that he should have won an Oscar for “Pulp Fiction.”
 (The award went to Martin Landau for his role in Tim Burton’s “Ed Wood.”)
 Jackson also said there should be a category for “Most Popular Movie,” pointing to the box office success of “Spider-Man: No Way Home.”

 But Jackson was most frustrated by the Academy snubbing his supporting role in Spike Lee’s 1991 film “Jungle Fever,” which didn’t even earn a nomination.
-He added that Black actors usually win for doing “despicable” things on screen, like Denzel Washington’s “horrible cop” in “Training Day,” a role for which Washington received the Best Actor Oscar in 2002.
-Jackson expressed dismay that Washington hadn’t received as much acclaim for “all the great stuff [he] did in uplifting roles like ‘Malcolm X.’”
+He added that Black actors usually win for doing “despicable” things on screen, like Denzel Washington’s “horrible cop” in “Training Day,” a role for which Washington received the best actor Oscar in 2002.
+Jackson expressed dismay that Washington hadn’t received as much acclaim for “all the great stuff [he] did in uplifting roles like ‘Malcolm X.’ ”

 For years, the Oscars ceremony has faced criticism for its lack of diversity.
 In 1988, Eddie Murphy initially turned down a request to present at the ceremony, telling his manager that they hadn’t recognized Black actors.